-No User ReviewsWrite a review

 Zoom on the Powermate PM4500

-In summary, the Powermate PM4500 is a portable generator especially useful for:
+In a nutshell, the Powermate PM4500 is a portable generator mostly geared towards:

 - People occasionally participating in sporting competitions, open-air performances and outdoor festivals